nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam from 10-22-2017 to 10-22-2016` <br>
-  Add a pending task named "exam" that starts from 22 October 2017, current time to 22 October 2017, 2359 into task list.
+   Add a pending task named "exam" that starts from 22 October 2017, current time to 22 October 2017, 2359 to the task list.
 * `add exam from 10-22-2017 1300 to 10-22-2016 1500` <br>
-  Add a pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 into task list.
+   Add a pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 to the task list.
 * `add exam from 10-22-2017 1300 to 10-22-2016 1500 p/1` <br>
-  Add a priority 1 pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 into task list.
+   Add a priority 1 pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 to the task list.
 * `add exam from 10-22-2017 1300 to 10-22-2016 1500 p/1 d/SR1` <br>
-  Add a priority 1 pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 with description "SR1" into
+   Add a priority 1 pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 with description "SR1" to
-  task list.
+   the task list.
 * `add exam from 10-22-2017 1300 to 10-22-2016 1500 p/1 d/SR1 t/CS2010`<br>
    Add a priority 1 pending task named "exam" that starts from 22 October 2017, 1300 to 22 October 2017, 1500 with description "SR1" and
-  tag "CS2010" into task list.
+   tag "CS2010" to the task list.

 #### Adding a recurring task

-Adds a recurring task that spans over a period of time. <br>
+Adds a recurring task that spans over a period of time to the task list. <br>

 Format: `add NAME [at|on|by|from START_DATETIME to END_DATETIME] every [DAY|WEEK|MONTH|YEAR] [p/PRIORITY] [d/DESCRIPTION] [t/TAG]` <br>
 > * Name, description and tag are case insensitive.